HOME | UTILITIES | MYGOV | CODE OF ORDINANCES | COUNCIL AGENDA | JOBS | CONNECT

-Completed City of Bastrop Boards & Commissions applications will be accepted through 2022 dates not available yet.
+Completed City of Bastrop Boards & Commissions applications will be accepted through August 15, 2022.

-Boards and Commissions Orientation will be 2022 dates not available yet at 5:30 p.m. at Bastrop City Hall in the Council Chambers.
+Boards and Commissions Orientation will be September 26, 2022 at 6:00 p.m. at Bastrop City Hall in the Council Chambers.

 The FAIRVIEW CEMETERY ADVISORY BOARD serves as a policy advisory board to the City Council recommending rules and policies concerning the use, care, control, management, restriction, and protection of Fairview Cemetery.
 Anticipated time commitment: Several hours per quarter.

 The CONSTRUCTION STANDARDS BOARD OF ADJUSTMENTS AND APPEALS hears any appeals of decisions and interpretations of the Building Official and considers variances of the technical codes.
 This board requires its members to have a knowledge and experience in technical codes.
 Members should be a plumbing contractor, electrical contractor, general contractor, architect, engineer or design professional, builder, or have experience in fire protection.
 Anticipated time commitment: The Construction Standards Board is currently reviewing the 2018 International Code Council Codebooks and will make a recommendation for Council consideration in October.
 Once the adoption of Codes are completed, this board will meet on an as-needed basis to hear appeals and consider variances.